oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 Your proposal should contain a detailed plan for each of the milestones.
 It should also include mocks for how the SVG editor would look like once it has been integrated into the RTE.

 ### 1.5.
-Provide an easy, lightweight way for students to log in to save progress (CANCELLED)
+Provide an easy, lightweight way for students to log in to save progress

 **(Update 19 Mar 2020) We are withdrawing this project because we've learned that having two login systems is likely to cause user confusion.
 Please pick a different one.
 Sorry for the inconvenience!**